apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fact check: The day after his indictment, Trump lies again about Pence’s powers on January 6**
+**Hyundai, Kia recall 92,000 vehicles after potential fire scare - The Washington Post**

-You can read more about it [here](https://www.cnn.com/2023/08/03/politics/fact-check-trump-pence-electoral-count-2022/index.html).
+You can read more about it [here](https://www.washingtonpost.com/business/2023/08/03/hyundai-kia-recall-fire/).

 ## Requirements
 - Python 3.8